C++ Standard Library: Overview

 The C++ Standard Library provides several generic containers, functions to use and manipulate these containers, function objects, generic strings and streams (including interactive and file I/O), support for some language features, and functions for common tasks such as finding the square root of a number.
 The C++ Standard Library also incorporates most headers of the ISO C standard library ending with ".h", but their use was deprecated (reverted the deprecation since C++23).
 C++23 instead considers these headers as useful for interoperability with C, and recommends against their usage outside of programs that are intended to be both valid C and C++ programs.
 No other headers in the C++ Standard Library end in ".h".
 Features of the C++ Standard Library are declared within the std namespace.

 The C++ Standard Library is based upon conventions introduced by the Standard Template Library (STL), and has been influenced by research in generic programming and developers of the STL such as Alexander Stepanov and Meng Lee.
 Although the C++ Standard Library and the STL share many features, neither is a strict superset of the other.
+The naming conventions of the standard library use snake_case, with the exception of std::ios_base::Init, std::text_encoding::id enumerators, and month/weekday constants.
 The design of the C++ standard library, much like the C standard library, is minimalistic, and contains only core features for programming, lacking most of the more specialised features offered by the Java standard library or C# standard library.
 For more features, some third-party libraries such as Boost libraries and POCO C++ Libraries, which offer additional features, may be used to supplement the standard library.
+An implementation for a C++ standard library header is described as "freestanding" if the execution of the program does not rely on an operating system.